a-e-tsvetkov/suka/Main.md

     }
 ```

-alsio it have method for cahanging failure taype
+also it have method for changing failure type

 ```java
     default <NF> Block<S, D, NF> mapFailure(Function<F, NF> f) {